p2panda/handbook/website/docs/02-organising-data/queries.md

 - response is paginated, can be sorted and filtered
 - if no filter is selected all document views following that given schema will be selected
 - if no ordering is selected the document views will be ordered by document id, ascending
+- if the selected `orderBy` field is a [self-referential-relation][self-referential relation] the node will return an topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works

 ```graphql
 query all_<schema_id>(